 Several authorities are responsible for the implementation of the programme.
 Tasks provided under each programme may be divided between different authorities: Managing Authorities (present in every programme), Intermediate Bodies and Implementing Authorities.
 Each of these authorities has different responsibilities, tasks and competences.

-The Managing Authority – which is included in the Ministry of Economic Development organisational structure – is responsible for managing national programmes and Territorial Cooperation programmes.
+The Managing Authority – which is included in the Ministry of Investment and Economic Development organisational structure – is responsible for managing national programmes and Territorial Cooperation programmes.
 For each of the regional programmes, the relevant voivodeship board acts as a Managing Authority.
 The Managing Authority is responsible for efficient and correct implementation of a given programme as a whole and at the level of individual projects.
 It also issues guidelines, recommendations and handbooks focusing on different aspects related to the implementation of the programme and carries out promotional and information activities.

 The Managing Authority has very broad competences – from developing the programme itself, through the selection of projects for co-financing, ordering payments to be made to beneficiaries and verifying the regularity of beneficiaries’ expenditure, to monitoring the progress in the implementation of the programme and assessing the level of achievement of relevant objectives.

 The Managing Authority’s general responsibility for appropriate management of the programme is related to the requirement of certification of expenditure incurred by the beneficiaries, i.e. the need to confirm the regularity of such expenditure and its compliance with national and EU law before the European Commission.